matplotlib/matplotlib/doc/api/api_changes.rst

 Changes beyond 0.99.x
 =====================

+* The :meth:`matplotlib.axes.Axes.bar` method accepts a *error_kw*
+  kwarg; it is a dictionary of kwargs to be passed to the errorbar function.

 * The :meth:`matplotlib.axes.Axes.hist` *color* kwarg now accepts a sequence of color specs to match a sequence of datasets.